hyosung11/Launch-School/Courses/journal.md

 10:05 After study session with Laurent and I still don't understand the last two quiz questions from Lesson 4 Quiz 1.
 I need to read that lesson again.

 10:41 Tore through the TTT Bonus Features and now ready for a break.

+11:21 Tore through 21 implementation as well.

+11:35 Blitzed my way through the 21 Game and will review it later.
+I did test out the LS code and played with it.
+Of course, putting it into a web browser with a beautiful UI would make it great!